camunda/camunda-docs/versioned_docs/version-8.3/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/amazon-eks.md

 AWS offers different types of Load Balancers (LB).
 Those namely being:

-- Classic Load Balancer (CLB) - previous generation
+- Classic Load Balancer (CLB) - previous generation, unsupported by Camunda 8
 - Network Load Balancer (NLB)
 - Application Load Balancer (ALB)

 Typically the NLB and ALB are used in production setups and the ones we're focusing on as CLB are not endorsed anymore and counted as previous generation LB.

 The Zeebe Gateway requires [gRPC](https://grpc.io/) to work, which in itself requires http2 to be used.
-Additionally, it's recommended to secure the endpoint with TLS.
+Additionally, it's recommended to secure the endpoint with [a TLS certificate](https://aws.amazon.com/what-is/ssl-certificate/).

 Here the choice of LB is important as not every setup will work with every TLS termination.
 Typically, the NLB has to terminate the TLS within the ingress, while the ALB can terminate TLS within the LB, allowing the usage of the [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).